Pinecall

 // Dev mode → agent registers as "dev-berna-florencia"

-// The browser requests a token for "dev-berna-florencia" specifically
+// On your server, mint a token for "dev-berna-florencia" specifically

 Each dev gets their own slug, their own tokens, their own sessions.
 Nothing crosses over.